Groschenroman/web-kurs/README.md

 ## Disclaimer

 I'm not an expert.
 I'm a user.
 I share _justifiable opinions_ - not _scientific research_.
+Lists of softwares, services or products are not

 ## 1. Privacy online